Liemaeu/Budgie-RunScriptsAndCommandsApplet/README.md

 change itemname and name in whatever you want, functionname must be the name of the function you defined earlier.

-The last step is to change this part of the create_menu function
+The last step is to change this part of the create_menu function:

         for item in [item1, item2]: